Francescolis/Xpandables.Net/README.md

 >When used in an **Asp.Net Core** application, you will need to add the :
 [Xpandables.Net.AspNetCore](https://www.nuget.org/packages/Xpandables.Net.AspNetCore)  NuGet package that will provides helpers to automatically manage *IResult* responses.
-It also provides with a middleware that will automatically convert a failure *OperationResult* to *ValidationProblem* or *Problem* according to the StatusCode.
+It also provides with a middleware that will automatically convert a failure *OperationResult* to *ValidationProblem*, *Problem* or result, according to the StatusCode.

 ```csharp